Chub Cay

-Chub Cay is a private island and is only accessible by being a guest of Chub Cay Resort and Marina.
-Aside from the natural beauty of the island and extensive facilities of the hotel, guests of the resort enjoy year-round deep sea and flats fishing, as well as a variety of watersports activities.

-The main activity and source of income for the residents of Chub Cay are support of activities at Chub Cay Resort & Marina and sport fishing in the waters near the island.
-In terms of the island itself, the geography of Chub Cay is similar to other islands located nearby in the Berry Islands Chain in that it is coral based.
-The wildlife that inhabits the island is similar to most islands in the Bahamas; prevalent sea life, lizards, iguanas, and other reptiles.
-In addition, there are roosters and peacocks that roam the island.
-Transportation to Chub Cay includes commercial flights, private flights, and is easily accessible by boat.
+Access to the island's interior and amenities is strictly restricted to Chub Cay Club members and their registered guests.
+Only fuel and customs is open to the public, available from 7am to 7pm.

+George Bishop purchased the island in 2013 and has since invested hundreds of millions of dollars into developing and improving the property and its infrastructure.

+The local economy is primarily supported by operations of Chub Cay Resort and Marina.
+The island is accessible by boat to their marina, or by flight to the 5000ft runway airport with customs and immigration offices.

 Berry Islands chain

 The Berry Islands chain consists of around thirty islands and over one hundred small cays.
-The Berry Islands chain, nicknamed “The Fish Bowl of the Bahamas” has a population of 807 residents, as of 2010 of which Chub Cay has a population of 46.
+The Berry Islands chain, nicknamed "The Fish Bowl of The Bahamas" has a population of 807 residents, as of 2010 of which Chub Cay has a population of 46.
 The majority of the 807 people live on Great Harbor Cay.

 Bahamian wreckers were the reason the Berry Islands were founded.
-These wreckers traveled around the Bahamas looking for remains of cargo ships that had crashed on the reefs.
+These wreckers traveled around The Bahamas looking for remains of cargo ships that had crashed on the reefs.
 Williams Town was the first settlement (check sources) on an island called Great Stirrup, now known as CocoCay.
 Freed slaves settled on these islands after the British emancipation in 1834.

-The Berry Islands’ chain includes many types of geography: seven miles of sandy beaches, blue holes, isolated enclaves, marshes, and caverns.
+The Berry Islands chain includes many types of geography: seven miles of sandy beaches, blue holes, isolated enclaves, marshes, and caverns.
 Chub Cay has one of two blue holes that can be found in The Berry Island Chain.
-The other can be found on Hoffman Cay and is only accessible through boat.
+The other can be found on Hoffman Cay and is only accessible by boat.
 A blue hole is a large circle of water that has depths of thousands of feet.
 These holes are salt water and have many signs of sea life in them.
-The Chub Cay Blue hole is accessible by golf cart and snapper can be caught in this mysteriously deep pool of water.
+The Chub Cay blue hole is accessible by golf cart and snapper can be caught in this mysteriously deep pool of water.
 There are also cars, bathtubs, and other random objects seen inside of the Chub Cay blue hole.